vfx-rs/cppmm/README.md

 | Alembic | <ul><li> - [ ] Planned </ul></li> |
 | OpenVDB | <ul><li> - [ ] Planned </ul></li> |
 | USD | <ul><li> - [ ]  Planned </ul></li> |

-## Introduction

-`cppmm` is a binding generator for creating C and Rust interfaces to C++ libraries.

-Our priority is targeting a small set of libraries--just those in consideration by the `vfx-rs` project.
-It should work for other libraries but will have assumptions baked into it about the C++ it will accept based on the types and idioms found in our target libraries.
-Failure to bind libraries outside of that scope will be considered a low-priority bug.

 ## Documentation